willbush/blog/content/blog/synology-nas-backup.md

 # Cleanup

-It's worth nothing you should search and delete passwords and keys from your `history` when done.
+It's worth noting you should search and delete passwords and keys from your `history` when done.
 Since most of everything was done in Docker, there shouldn't be much to clean up.